 She did not answer.

-My youngest sister let slip that our sister would be in town in May.
-I emailed our sister and said, “I’d really like to discuss this issue before you arrive in May.
+My youngest sister let slip our sister would be in town in May.
+I emailed her and said, “I’d really like to discuss this issue before you arrive in May.
 Please email me back.”

 She never did.

 Ten days ago, she arrived for a one-week visit.
-She stayed with my mom, in my town.
+She stayed with my mom a few miles from my house.
 She made a point of taking my niece and nephew on outings.
 She ignored my kids entirely.
 She had dinner with my youngest sister.
 She saw my brother and his wife.
 She did not call me.
 I didn’t see her.

 I guess that’s the end of my tale.
 Maybe it’s just the middle, but I think it’s likely the end.